Aimez-vous Brahms?: In popular culture

 The title of the novel was cited in the 1960 film À bout de souffle when a young female journalist asks an intellectual poseur, "Aimez-vous Brahms?"
 He replies "Pas du tout!"
 (Not at all.)

+The novel was adapted into a 1961 American-French film, titled Goodbye Again in the United States and Aimez-vous Brahms? in Europe.
+The film was directed by Anatole Litvak and starred Ingrid Bergman and Anthony Perkins.

 In the music video for the new wave/ska band, The Beat's (The English Beat in USA and Canada) 1982 song, "Save It for Later," an intellectual snob character who has plugged his ears, sits at a table in the club and reads the paperback novel as the band plays on stage.

-A 2020 South Korean television series entitled "Do You Like Brahms?" starred Park Eun-bin and Kim Min-jae.
+A 2020 South Korean television series entitled Do You Like Brahms? starred Park Eun-bin and Kim Min-jae.
 While the title appears to have been borrowed from that of Sagan's novel, the story bears little or no relationship to Sagan's story.

-In episode 5 of the 2025 South Korean tv series Love Scout the main female character Kang Jiyoon (played by Han Jimin), the CEO of a headhunting company, is seen reading the novel late one night when she is conflicted about her budding feelings for her male secretary Yoo Eunho (played by Lee Joonhyuk).